Visual Quality Standard for Plastic Injection Molded Parts

 This visual quality standard (VQS) has been developed by Star to create an objective methodology for inspecting finished parts and controlling the consistency of the cosmetic appearance of plastic injection molded parts.

 The scope of this standard covers the surface inspection of injected molded parts.
 This scope is generally defined by our current production capabilities.
 If the client doesn’t have a VQS standard, then we will reference this standard.
-If the client doesn’t have a VQS, then we will reference this standard.
 If the client has a VQS, and it’s equal to or below our standard, then we will use that standard as the reference.
 If the client’s VQS is more demanding than our standard, then we need to communicate with the client to reach an acceptable compromise for both parties.

 Conditions For Visual Inspection